Merkel takes high-risk bet on Turkey in refugee crisis

 Perhaps reflecting the recent drop in arrivals, the ZDF poll showed that 53 percent of Germans approved of her refugee policy, up from 47 percent the month before.
 Merkel's own popularity rating also bounced back in the survey.

-But as German newspaper Die Zeit wrote this week, her room for maneuver is getting ever smaller.
+But as German newspaper Die Zeit wrote this week, her room for manoeuvre is getting ever smaller.

 "The longer Merkel sticks to her stance, the more compromises she has to make ... and the bigger the questions and contradictions surrounding her policies become," the weekly wrote.